capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 `s.pauseRecording` will cause SC to stop writing to the file (resume by running `s.record` again).
 It will not write silence — it will just create skipped time in the output file.
 In SCIDE, this functionality is accessible on the same menu as "Start recording" and "Stop recording."

 The timer for the "duration" argument waits for paused recordings. "duration" the length of the output file, not the real time spent between the beginning and end of recording.

+### Exporting MP3 files ###

+SuperCollider cannot export MP3 files.
+The MP3 format is not legally compatible with SuperCollider's license.

+This is very easy to work around.
+Just export to WAV (say) and convert that WAV to MP3 using an external tool such as LAME.
+If that tool is accessible from the command line, you can use ```.unixCmd``` to perform conversion automatically after recording.

 ### `s.record` and compositions ###